 Zanzibar, better known as 421 in french speaking countries(after the best combination of the game), is a popular dice game, and is often played in bars, especially in France but also in Quebec.

 The game is played with 3 dice.
 The goal is to get rid of all your tokens.
-The player who hasn't any token more has won and goes out of the game.
+The player who has no more tokens wins and goes out of the game.
 The last player remaining with all the tokens has lost and must pay the drink.
-One often play with 21 tokens, but any number for a shorter or longer game is possible.
+One often plays with 21 tokens, but any number for a shorter or longer game is possible.

 The game is played in two phases:

 - The loading, during which the tokens are dealt to the players from the table